edi3/vocab/bsp.md

 Type: rdf:Class

+Cefact Element Metadata:

+@id | cefact:OEM_Equipment.Details
+@type | edi3:AggregateBIE
+edi3:cefactUNId | cefact:UN01013553
-Comments: Hardware or software typically marketed by a company other than the original manufacturer.
+rdfs:comment | Hardware or software typically marketed by a company other than the original manufacturer. edi3:cefactBusinessProcess | In All Contexts

 Properties: